MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-inventory.md

 > [!NOTE]
 > Items and virtual currencies have a close relationship.
 For more information, see our [Currencies](../../commerce/economy/currencies.md) tutorial.

-The following Cloud Script function combines the two described server calls into a single client-accessible call.
+The following CloudScript function combines the two described server calls into a single client-accessible call.

 ```javascript
 var SELL_PRICE_RATIO = 0.75;